innobate/Wall-Dodging-Robot/README.md

 This is the updated version! codename `Mini-Tesla` - it now has a rechargeable Li-ion battery with an On-Off switch.
 It also now has a light sensor so it can turn off (or reverse) when it gets into dark places such as under beds or tables, and we use the motor shield to save space on the platform.

-There's a lot more that this little robot can do, check out the [Exploration](#Exploration) section for more ideas once you have finished off the build.

 ![hero](images/hero.jpg)